Trump Organization CFO surrenders ahead of expected charges

 New York prosecutors are expected to announce the first criminal indictment Thursday in a two-year investigation into Trump's business practices, accusing his namesake company and Weisselberg of tax crimes related to fringe benefits for employees.

+The Trump Organization released a statement Thursday defending Weisselberg, describing him as a family man who has worked at the company for 48 years.

+“He is now being used by the Manhattan District Attorney as a pawn in a scorched earth attempt to harm the former President.
+The District Attorney is bringing a criminal prosecution involving employee benefits that neither the IRS nor any other District Attorney would ever think of bringing.
+This is not justice; this is politics,” the organization wrote in the statement.

-The charges against the Trump Organization and its chief financial officer, Allen Weisselberg, remained sealed Wednesday night but were to be unveiled ahead of an afternoon arraignment at a state court in Manhattan, according to two people familiar with the matter.
+The charges against the Trump Organization and Weisselberg remained sealed Wednesday night but were to be unveiled ahead of an afternoon arraignment at a state court in Manhattan, according to two people familiar with the matter.

 The people were not authorized to speak about an ongoing investigation and did so on condition of anonymity.